Addiction is the engagement with any substance, activity or experience to the extent that it causes harm to self or others.

 Are you a parent, who is so attached to drinking/smoking/exercise/shopping, that you find yourself prioritizing drinking/smoking/gym/shopping over absolutely everything even your parenting responsibilities?

-Do you seek them even when they are causing financial drain?
+Do you seek the substance, activity or experience even when they are causing financial drain?

-Do you find yourself seeking the same types of personality in partners that are a serious mismatch, feeding your addiction to pain?
+Do you find yourself seeking the same types of personality in partners that are a serious mismatch to your joy, feeding your addiction to pain?

 Are these vices causing turmoil in your life?